gmittal/blend/README.md

 The Elements
 =================

-Created by Gautam Mittal in collaboration with MakeGamesWithUs.
+Created by Gautam Mittal in collaboration with MakeGamesWithUs ([makegameswith.us](http://www.makegameswith.us)).